Move directly to: Practical information / Local culture

 Your trip

 You can visit Venezuela all year round.
 The rainy season runs from May to November and the dry season from December to April.
-Venezuela has a tropical climate, and is one of the countries with the most hours of sunshine in the world.
+Venezuela has a tropical climate and is one of the countries with the most hours of sunshine in the world.
 The temperature does not change very much, with an average temperature between 26 and 28 degrees.
 Especially the Caribbean and the lowlands are often very hot.
 It is slightly cooler in the mountains, where temperatures can drop to around 10 degrees, especially at night.

 Venezuela uses the time zone UCT -4.